OctopusDeploy/blog/blog/2021-10/getting-started-with-ldap-auth-provider/index.md

 For the External User Lookup, go to {{Configuration > Users}} and select a user account.
 After the screen loads, expand the LDAP section under logins and click the **Add Login** button.

-If everything is working correctly, you see a modal window similar to this.
+If everything is working correctly, you see a modal window similar to this:

 ![successful user lookup](successful-user-lookup.png)